chi-diep/Dandelions_Nonprofit_App_With_Chatbot_Assistant/README.md

 # Dandelions: Volunteer Management & AI Assistant
-*A student-built web app with RAGFlow, JSON data, Streamlit, and Ollama for local AI querying*
+*A volunteer management web app with RAGFlow, JSON data, Streamlit, and Ollama for local AI querying*

 ## Why This Project Matters